microsoft/PlanetaryComputerDataCatalog/docs/overview/ui-codespaces.md

 Next, set that JupyterHub API token as an encrypted secret by following [this guide](https://docs.github.com/en/codespaces/managing-your-codespaces/managing-encrypted-secrets-for-your-codespaces).
 You'll need to grant access to the repositories you want to access the secret.
 To ensure that it's detected automatically by dask-gateway, the environment variable must be named `JUPYTERHUB_API_TOKEN`.

+You'll need to restart your codespace after granting it access to the `JUPYTERHUB_API_TOKEN` secret, if it's already running.

 Finally, configure your `devcontainer.json` file to include the relevant environment variables.
 If you created your Codespace by forking [Planetary Computer Examples][examples], you'll already have these set.

 ```json